rage/java-programming/data/week4/1-arrays.md

 <programming-exercise name='Print neatly'>

 Complete the method `public static void printNeatly(int[] array)` in the class named 'ArrayPrinter' to make it print the numbers of the array it receives more neatly.
-There should be a whitespace and a comma between each number. don't put a comma after the last number.
+There should be a whitespace and a comma between each number.
+Don't put a comma after the last number.

 Print the numbers on one line using `System.out.print`.